Carolco Pictures: 1980s success boom

-Carolco entered home video distribution as well.
-Independent video distributor International Video Entertainment (IVE) was going through financial difficulties and was near bankruptcy.
-In 1986, Carolco purchased IVE in the hopes of "turning the company around."
-The deal was finalized a year later.
+Also in the same year, Carolco entered the home video distribution business; they purchased independent video distributor International Video Entertainment (IVE), which was in financial distress and nearly bankrupt, and Carolco intended to reorient the company.
+The transaction was finalized in 1987.
 This resulted in Carolco paying $43 million to HBO/Cannon Video (successor to Thorn-EMI Video) in exchange for the video rights to two of Carolco's upcoming releases, Angel Heart and Extreme Prejudice, allowing Carolco to relicense the pictures to IVE.
 IVE merged with another distributor, Lieberman, and became LIVE Entertainment in 1988.
+In addition to IVE, Carolco was also rumored to have been interested in acquiring Media Home Entertainment from Heron Communications, but the sale fell through.

-Fueled by the success of Rambo and their other offerings, Carolco expanded into various other business sectors over the next few years.
-This included video retail holdings, licensing of their IP, an international division (which included deals with John Carpenter and Alive Films, as well as Canada's Alliance Entertainment Corporation), and television production and distribution via the buyout of independent syndicator Orbis Communications.
+Throughout the remainder of the 1980s, Carolco expanded into various other business sectors to further capitalize on the Rambo films and their other offerings.
+This included video retail holdings, licensing of their IP, an international division (which included deals with John Carpenter, Alive Films, and Canada's Alliance Entertainment Corporation), and television production and distribution via the buyout of independent syndicator Orbis Communications.
 In addition to its own library, Carolco also held the television rights to the films of Hemdale Film Corporation (including The Terminator and The Return of the Living Dead), Alive Films (including Kiss of the Spider Woman), HBO Premiere Films (including The Glitter Dome), and future subsidiary The Vista Organization.
+In 1987, the company had purchased The IndieProd Company.

-Carolco also attempted to buy troubled film distributor Orion Pictures and home video distributor Media Home Entertainment, but these deals failed.
-However, they succeeded in purchasing the former De Laurentiis Entertainment Group production facility in Wilmington, North Carolina in 1989.
+In 1989, they purchased some assets from the bankrupt De Laurentiis Entertainment Group (DEG), including their production facility in Wilmington, North Carolina.
+In doing so, Carolco also obtained the production rights to Total Recall—an adaptation of Philip K. Dick's novelette, We Can Remember It for You Wholesale—which had been in development limbo for a number of years, and Schwarzenegger convinced Kassar and Vajna to pursue the project while letting him star and obtain creative influence.
+The resulting film, directed by Paul Verhoeven, was later released in 1990, grossing $261.4 million on a $48–80 million budget.

-Vajna sold his share of Carolco in December 1989 for $106 million to Kassar due to increasing disagreement with Kassar over the direction of the company.
-That November, Vajna formed Cinergi Pictures, with The Walt Disney Company as a distribution partner.
-Kassar's ownership of the company increased to 62%.
+"After Rambo, we were trying to become a major studio.
+I felt that was the wrong direction.
+My feelings were very negative and it caused a lot of friction between Mario, myself, and Peter (Hoffman), who was by then Mario's right hand.
+I disagreed with where they wanted to go, and Peter played our egos against each other.
+He wanted to be a partner."